pyfon/tpmcli/README.md

 This is free software and is released under the GPLv3.

 ## Installation
-The recommended installation steps are are follows, but please adjust to your needs:
+The following is a rough installation guide, but please adjust to your environment and requirements:
 1. Install needed libraries:
 `pip3 install pygments requests`
 2. Create the .tpm directory: